How To Outperform The Markets.

 The Bottom Line

 As you gain more education and experience as an investor, you may become curious about the different ways to reach returns.
 It is important to be willing to learn about different strategies and approaches, but it is equally important to know what suits your personality, skills and risk tolerance.
-You may have guessed that active trading is best suited to those who are committed to taking control over their portfolio and pursuing their goals quickly and aggressively.
-All of this requires a willingness to not only take risks, but also keep up skills and efficiency.
+You may have guessed that active trading is best suited to those who are committed to taking control of their portfolio and pursuing their goals quickly and aggressively.
+All of this requires a willingness to not only take risks but also keep up skills and efficiency.
 If this sounds like you, it may be time to start learning more!